Zughayyar/Word-Score-App-Django/README.md

 ## Requirements

 - [uv](https://docs.astral.sh/uv): A tool used to manage the environment for this project.
-- [redis](https://redis.io/): An open source, in-memory, NoSQL key/value store
+- [redis](https://redis.io/): An open source, in-memory, NoSQL key/value store.

 ## 🚀 Setup & Installation